Quick Guide to Sworn Translations

 In recent years, sworn translations have assumed an increasingly important role as a result of the explosion in international trade and the increase in migration flows.
 This has led to a sharp increase in demand for this type of service.

-The certification of a translation of a document is a certification procedure, by an official translator, through which legal value is attributed to the document.
+The certification of a translation of a document is a certification procedure, by a court-appointed translator, through which legal value is attributed to the document.
 It is an essential process for the translation to be valid in the country in which it is to be used since with this procedure the translated document takes on the same value as the original document.

 What is a certified translation?

 Certified translation is often confused with sworn translation, but you should be careful as they are two completely different types of translation.
 With a certified translation, you can simply attest the accuracy to the source text.
-It is a translation issued by an official translator, accompanied by a declaration on headed paper certifying that the translation is faithful and conforms to the original source text.
+It is a translation issued by a court-appointed translator, accompanied by a declaration on headed paper certifying that the translation is faithful and conforms to the original source text.

 Some countries do not require sworn translations to consider a translation valid for all purposes and with legal and official value.
 Thus, they require a certified translation or a notarized translation.